getodk/docs/odkx-src/tables-intents.rst

 Barcode Scanner
 ~~~~~~~~~~~~~~~~~~~

-This section describes the process of creating a simple Tables app capable of scanning a barcode and displaying the results in a custom webpage.
+This section describes the process of creating a simple ODK-X Tables app capable of scanning a barcode and displaying the results in a custom webpage.
 In this example, we will make use of the `Census Form` created earlier in the :ref:`build-app` section.

-On :guilabel:`Application Designer`, open :file:`app/config/tables/census/html/census_list.html` and add a button to scan a barcode.
+In :guilabel:`Application Designer`, open :file:`app/config/tables/census/html/census_list.html` and add a button to scan a barcode.

 Ensure the file looks like this: